9 Apr 2006

 In general I very much like Jane Aiken Hodge's novels.
 They tend to be either modern or historical, with some excitement and suspense but no gore.
 There is usually an underlying romance too.

-Still, once I got used to the anachronistic style of speech, it was an interesting book.
+Still, once I got used to the anachronistic style of speech, I thought it was an interesting book.
 It introduces the fictional European country of Lissenberg, which features in at least one of her other books.
 The main character, Lady Christabel, makes her debut as a singer.
 But she gets into trouble as a result and is taken to the UK where her father keeps her hidden.
 Eventually she escapes with an American sponsor, and they travel through Europe while wars abound.

 But I kept reading.
-It wasn't a BAD book, just disappointing when compared with others by this author.
+It wasn't a bad book, just disappointing when compared with others by this author.

 No comments: